alexeibex/alexeibex.github.io/Appellate Brief.md

   - Memorable language
 4a.
 Counter Argument
   - Deal implicitly with counter arguments so as to derive own analysis of counter
+    - Support with Legal Analysis and Fact Comparison
   - Do not **set up** counter argument.
     - Set Up - DO NOT INCLUDE
       - "It has been argued that awarding a child damages for loss of consortium would result in speculative & uncertain damages."